Blog Total Locker Service

 • users cannot pass during busy periods

-• the room has inward-opening doors or awkward corners
+• the room has awkward corners

 • accessible routes or turning space are reduced